-Our areas of expertise enable us to train a diverse array of majors at both the undergraduate and graduate level utilizing interdisciplinary approaches while preparing them for a multitude of career options.
+If you love the outdoors and want to learn how best to conserve and manage our natural resources, then please check us out!
+Our areas of scientific expertise enable us to train a diverse array of disciplines at the undergraduate and graduate level utilizing interdisciplinary approaches while preparing them for a multitude of career options.
 South Dakota's natural resources are a key factor in maintaining a high-quality workforce throughout our state.
 Moreover, the quality of life for many people is intimately tied to their enjoyment of natural areas.

-Natural resources provide (1) non-consumptive economic benefit through the preservation of terrestrial and aquatic habitat that supports plant and animal species biodiversity as well as (2) consumptive economic benefit through the annual harvest of surpluses from renewable natural resources such as waterfowl, pheasants, and fish.
-Rare organisms, such as the western fringed prairie orchid, swift foxes or pallid sturgeon, often are best managed through preservation.
-Our department's approach incorporates the fundamental knowledge that factors affecting threatened species and populations are the same as those that may affect non-threatened species in the future.
+Natural resources provide (1) non-consumptive economic benefit through the conservation of terrestrial and aquatic habitat that supports plant and animal species biodiversity as well as (2) consumptive economic benefit through the annual harvest of surpluses from renewable natural resources such as waterfowl, pheasants and fish.
+Rare organisms, such as the western fringed prairie orchid, swift foxes or pallid sturgeon, often are best managed through conservation management plans.

 Please explore our web site and do not hesitate to contact any of us with questions.